davetang/tang_sd_2015/README.md

 # README

-This repository contains a description of our GATK pipeline that was used to process our exome data and two scripts that were used to process our Illumina Omni2.5 BeadChip VCF file.
+This repository contains a description of our GATK pipeline that was used to process our exome data, two scripts that were used to process our Illumina Omni2.5 BeadChip VCF file, and R scripts for reproducing the figures.

 # Contact